Max Porter (writer): Works

 On 5 March 2019, Porter's second book Lanny was published by Faber and longlisted for the Wainwright Prize 2019 and Man Booker Prize 2019, and has shortlisted for the Gordon Burn Prize 2019.
 Faber describe Lanny as "a story about a family whose village is peopled by the living and the dead.
-It’s a story about a boy with a gift for friendship and the traces of enchantment he leaves in the closely woven lives around him".
+It's a story about a boy with a gift for friendship and the traces of enchantment he leaves in the closely woven lives around him".
 The book examines rural English community life and childhood myth in response to social division and ecological crisis.
 The book is set to be adapted into a film starring Rachel Weisz.

-In 2021, Faber released The Death of Francis Bacon, a hybrid poetic prose work that the publishers describe as "seven extraordinary written pictures the explosive final workings of the artist’s mind".
-The Death of Francis Bacon is set during the last days of Francis Bacon's life as he lays dying in Madrid and is written in visceral poetic language which corresponds to Bacon's style of painting.
-Porter describes the text as an "attempt to write as painting, not about it; an attempt to replicate thought, struggle, the struggle of thought, but also the sheer energy of the eye’s confrontation with the painted image" which is "the result of a long preoccupation [...] with Francis Bacon".
-Writing for the Scotsman, Stuart Kelly claims that the hybrid work is "not a novel, art criticism or biography" but maintains that it is "a very moving depiction of a mind in dissolution at the very edge of death", noting the influence of Dylan Thomas on Porter's "apocalyptic" style of writing.
+In 2021, Faber released The Death of Francis Bacon, a hybrid poetic prose work about which the publishers write: “ … in seven extraordinary written pictures … Max Porter translates the explosive final workings of the artist’s mind".
+The Death of Francis Bacon is set during the last days of Francis Bacon's life as he lies dying in Madrid and is written in visceral poetic language which corresponds to Bacon's style of painting.
+Porter describes the text as an "attempt to write as painting, not about it; an attempt to replicate thought, struggle, the struggle of thought, but also the sheer energy of the eye's confrontation with the painted image", which is "the result of a long preoccupation [...] with Francis Bacon".
+Writing for The Scotsman, Stuart Kelly claims that the hybrid work is "not a novel, art criticism or biography" but maintains that it is "a very moving depiction of a mind in dissolution at the very edge of death", noting the influence of Dylan Thomas on Porter's "apocalyptic" style of writing.

-Porter's publisher Faber and Faber have announced that Porter's next novel Shy - "the polyphonic story of a troubled teenager" - will be published on 6 April 2023 in the UK.
+Porter's fourth novel, Shy – "the polyphonic story of a troubled teenager" – was published in April 2023 in the UK.
+It was described by The Irish Times as "a perfect book", which "enthusiastically embrace[s] the lessons of modernism".
+Porter's own adaptation of the novel, titled Steve, was filmed in 2024 and will be distributed globally by Netflix.
+It was directed by Tim Mielants, stars Cillian Murphy and Jay Lycurgo, and was produced by Murphy and Alan Moloney’s company Big Things Films.